How to stay active in the Algarve. Hike wonderful Rocha da Pena

 PORTUGAL’S TABLE MOUNTAIN

 We were set on finding some nice walks and hikes while in the Algarve as it’s something we always look for no matter where the wind takes us.
 Not that we’re super fit - far from it!
 We just love the outdoors and exploring on foot.
-We’ve started to use an app (wikiloc.com) to discover local trails and it’s become a great source for us on all our trips.
+We’ve started to use an app (wikiloc.com) to discover local trails and it’s become a great resource for us to stay active on all our trips.
 After we found the trail for Rocha da Pena and saw the photos we were sold!
 We packed a picnic and plenty of water and sunscreen as it was a hot day, even in December.
-Our reliable rental car, Clem, was happy to be heading out on another adventure with us!
+Our reliable rental car, Clem, was happy to be heading out on another adventure with us in the Algarve!

 How to get there